-Figure 4-7 WAN - PPPoE
+Figure 4-9 WAN - PPPoE/Russia PPPoE

 - User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Secondary Connection It's available only for PPPoE Connection.
+These fields are case-sensitive. - > Confirm Password - Enter again the Password provided by your ISP to ensure the password you entered is correct. - Secondary Connection It's available only for PPPoE Connection.
 If your ISP provides an extra Connection type such as Dynamic/Static IP to connect to a local area network, then you can check the radio button of Dynamic/Static IP to activate this secondary connection. - Disabled The Secondary Connection is disabled by default, so there is PPPoE connection only.
-This is recommended. - Dynamic IP You can check this radio button to use Dynamic IP as the secondary connection to connect to the local area network provided by ISP. - Static IP You can check this radio button to use Static IP as the secondary connection to connect to the local area network provided by ISP. - Connect on Demand In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be re-established when you attempt to access the Internet again.
+This is recommended. - Dynamic IP You can check this radio button to use Dynamic IP as the secondary connection to connect to the local area network provided by ISP. - Static IP You can check this radio button to use Static IP as the secondary connection to connect to the local area network provided by ISP.

+- Connect on Demand In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be re-established when you attempt to access the Internet again.
 If you want your Internet connection keeps active all the time, please enter "0" in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects. - Connect Automatically The connection can be re-established automatically when it was down.

-Time-based Connecting - The connection will only be established in the period from the start time to the end time (both are in HH:MM format).
+Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects. - Connect Automatically The connection can be re-established automatically when it was down. - > Time-based Connecting - The connection will only be established in the period from the start time to the end time (both are in HH:MM format).

-Only when you have configured the system time on System Tools -> Time page, will the Time-based Connecting function can take effect.
+Only when you have configured the system time on "System Tools → Time Settings" page, will the Time-based Connecting function can take effect.

-Connect Manually - You can click the Connect/ Disconnect button to connect/disconnect immediately.
+Connect Manually - You can click the Connect/Disconnect button to connect/disconnect immediately.
 This mode also supports the Max Idle Time function as Connect on Demand mode.
 The Internet connection can be disconnected automatically after a specified inactivity period and re-established when you attempt to access the Internet again.